SOC in Fast Forward: How AI Is Redefining Incident Response

 Today we run automations for malware handling, credential leaks, phishing, DDoS attacks, compliance responses, and more.

-AI does not replace the analyst — it frees them to focus on what truly adds value: anticipating threats, developing strategy, and strengthening security posture.
+AI does not replace the analyst.
+It frees them to focus on what truly adds value: anticipating threats, developing strategy, and strengthening security posture.

-Let’s talk about how to adapt this model to your infrastructure.
+Want to see how we implement this in organizations like yours?
+Let's talk about how to adapt this model to your infrastructure.